Statistical interactions and boson-anyon duality in fractional quantum Hall fluids

-{\it Bosonization of anyons--} This bosonic description of the Hilbert space can be easily generalised to the anyons, when we use the vacuum of the properly defined sub-Hilbert spaces instead of the full Hilbert space.
-An insertion of the magnetic flux creates a fermion in the full Hilbert space, but it will create an anyon as a topological object in the truncated Hilbert space $\tilde{\mathcal H}\in\mathcal H$.
+{\it Bosonization of anyons--} This bosonic description of the Hilbert space can be easily generalised to anyons.
+An insertion of the magnetic flux creates a fermion in the full Hilbert space, but it will create an anyon in the truncated Hilbert space $\tilde{\mathcal H}\in\mathcal H$.
 The Hilbert space truncation can either be implemented via model Hamiltonians\cite{simon}, or more generally using LEC\cite{yang3}.
-Thus each truncated Hilbert space corresponds to a topological FQHE phase, which we can index with the filling factor $\nu$ and the topological shift $S$.
+Each truncated Hilbert space corresponds to a topological FQHE phase, which we can index with the filling factor $\nu$ and the topological shift $S$\cite{wenzee,readshift}.
 Note we have the relationship $N_o=\nu^{-1}N_e-S$ for the ground state, which serves as the vacuum.
-The previously discussed full Hilbert space and its fully filled LL as the vacuum can thus be denoted as $\mathcal H_{[\nu,S]}=\mathcal H_{[1,0]}$ and $|\psi\rangle_{[\nu,S]}=|\psi\rangle_{[1,0]}$ respectively.
+The previously discussed full Hilbert space and its fully filled LL as the vacuum can thus be denoted as $\mathcal H_{[\nu,S]}=\mathcal H_{[1,0]}$ and $|\psi\rangle_{[\nu,S]}=|\psi\rangle_{[1,0]}$.

 Let us illustrate the duality between anyons and bosons with the simple example of the Laughlin phase at filling factor $\nu=1/3$.
-The universal topological properties of this phase are defined by the null space of the Haldane pseudopotential interaction $\hat V^{\text{2bdy}}_1$, denoted as $\mathcal H_{[\frac{1}{3},-2]}$, which is spanned by states that are exact zero energy states\cite{prange}.
-Physically, these states are the Laughlin ground states (with different $N_e$) and the quasihole states.
+The universal topological properties of this phase are defined by the null space of the Haldane pseudopotential interaction $\hat V^{\text{2bdy}}_1$, denoted as $\mathcal H_{[\frac{1}{3},-2]}$, spanned by the exact zero energy states\cite{prange}, or Laughlin ground states and quasihole states.
 Thus the vacuum, or the highest density state for a given $N_e$, is the Laughlin ground state denoted as $|\psi\rangle_{[\frac{1}{3},-2]}$.
 Insertion of the magnetic fluxes creates anyons of charge $e/3$, instead of the fermionic holes in the full Hilbert space.